randomairborne/speederboard/docs/cdn.md

 ## development info

-speederboard's `dev` feature flag (enabled by default) **when run from the root directory of speederboard** will automagically start a CDN service task which reads from and writes to `/tmp/speederboard-assets/`.
+speederboard's `dev` feature flag (enabled by default) **when run from the root directory of speederboard** will automagically start a CDN task for assets/public.
+You need to set up an S3-compatible (I use [minio](https://min.io)) server on your device, with public bucket access and point `S3_ENDPOINT` at it.
+Most S3-compatible services do away with `S3_REGION`, but setting it to `us-east-1` is usually sufficient.

+`S3_ACCESS_KEY` should be set to your access key, and `S3_SECRET_KEY` to your secret key.

 ## prod info

 The supported CDN configuration for speederboard is a Cloudflare R2 bucket.
-This bucket should be public, with the cdn-upload-worker worker applied to it.
-This worker takes a SHA256 hash of some random string.
+This bucket should be public, with your cloudflare `R2_ACCOUNT_ID` in that config variable.
-`openssl rand -hex 32` is sufficient to generate the secret, and `echo -n "input" | shasum -a 256` should generate the shasum which can be passed in as a secret on your worker settings page.

 ## structure